uvicpraxis/uvicpraxis.github.io/gpms.md

 For the fair-dealing purposes of the GPFC, the video file will typically be a "clip" that is 30 seconds to five minutes long.

-*The following aspects of the Gameplay File Entity should describe the gameplay video file intended for the GPFC.*
+*The following elements of the Gameplay File Entity should describe the gameplay video file intended for the GPFC.*

 * [Clip Title](#2a-clip-title) (text input field; [R])
 * [Clip Length](#2b-clip-length) (text input field; [R])